-6.17A When conducting a criminal investigation the FCA will generally consider making a public announcement when suspects are arrested, when search warrants are executed and when FCA charges are laid.
-A public announcement may also be made at other stages of the
+When conducting a criminal investigation the FCA will generally consider making a public announcement when suspects are arrested, when search warrants are executed and when charges are laid.
+A public announcement may also be made at other stages of the investigation when this is considered appropriate.

-The FCA will always be very careful to ensure that any FCA publicity does not prejudice the fairness of any subsequent trial.
+6.17B The FCA will always be very careful to ensure that any FCA publicity does not prejudice the fairness of any subsequent trial.